A Place in This World: Release and live performances

+Swift performed "A Place in This World" on acoustic guitar at the Chicago Country Music Festival on October 12, 2008, and played it at the San Antonio Stock Show & Rodeo on February 10, 2009.
+She sang an acoustic rendition of the track at the Pittsburgh show of the Reputation Stadium Tour on August 7, 2018; Rolling Stones Andy Greene picked it as one of the ten best acoustic performances of the tour.
+Swift played the song on acoustic guitar at the second Houston show of the Eras Tour on April 22, 2023.
+She performed "A Place in This World" as part of a mashup with her single "New Romantics" (2016) at the final show of the Eras Tour in Vancouver on December 8, 2024.
+The performance was recorded and released as part of the concert film Taylor Swift: The Eras Tour: The Final Show, which premiered on December 12, 2025, through Disney+.

 Critical reception

-Music critics praised "A Place in This World" for its songwriting and considered it one of the deep cuts in Swift's discography.
+Music critics praised "A Place in This World" for its songwriting and considered it a deep cut in Swift's discography.
 Rolling Stones Rob Sheffield thought that it contained "seeds of greatness" although she was still making her debut as a country songwriter; he picked "I'll be strong / I'll be wrong / Oh, but life goes on" as his favorite lyric from the song.
 Billboards Jonathan Bradley opined that the "searching naivety" of the track was expressed proficiently and drew parallels to the music of Lorde.
 NMEs Hannah Mylrea felt the song was a peek into Swift's diary and thought that the opening line "I don't know what I want, so don't ask me" was a "wonderfully teenage" lyric.
 Billboards Bobby Olivier and Andrew Unterberger deemed it a vulnerable song and similarly compared its lyrics to diary entries.
 "A Place in This World" appeared in rankings of Swift's discography by Pastes Jane Song (148 out of 158), Mylrea (130 out of 161), Jones (236 out of 245), and Sheffield (284 out of 286).

-Live performances

-Swift performed "A Place in This World" on acoustic guitar at the Chicago Country Music Festival on October 12, 2008, and played it at the San Antonio Stock Show & Rodeo on February 10, 2009.
-She sang an acoustic rendition of "A Place in This World" at the Pittsburgh show of the Reputation Stadium Tour on August 7, 2018; Rolling Stones Andy Greene picked it as one of the ten best acoustic performances of the tour.
-She played the track on acoustic guitar at the second Houston show of the Eras Tour on April 22, 2023.
-Swift performed "A Place in This World" as part of a mashup with her single "New Romantics" (2016) at the final show of the Eras Tour in Vancouver on December 8, 2024.